December 18, 2018

 We learn in the field of applied creativity that the way a question is asked drives the quality of the response.

-There are several question starters but this one, invented by my colleagues Roger Firestein, Blair Miller, and Jonathan Vehar, is my favorite for casual conversations.
+There are several question starters but the one above, invented by my colleagues Roger Firestein, Blair Miller, and Jonathan Vehar, is my favorite for casual conversations.

 Once you get the words down they just roll off your tongue.